-Chapter 8 Monitor ROM (MON)
+Chapter 8 Monitor Mode (MON)

-This section describes the monitor ROM (MON) and the monitor mode entry methods.
-The monitor ROM allows complete testing of the MCU through a single-wire interface with a host computer.
+The monitor module allows debugging and programming of the microcontroller unit (MCU) through a single-wire interface with a host computer.
 Monitor mode entry can be achieved without use of the higher test voltage, VTST, as long as vector addresses \$FFFE and \$FFFF are blank, thus reducing the hardware requirements for in-circuit programming.
-In addition, to simplify user coding, routines are also stored in the monitor ROM area for FLASH memory program /erase.